-- Support the protection of prime agricultural lands through municipal official plans and zoning by-laws. - Support the implementation of agricultural programs including buy local initiatives, developed through the Regional Municipality of Durham, Northumberland County and agricultural organizations.
+- The watershed plan supports the protection of prime agricultural lands through municipal official plans and zoning by-laws. - The watershed plan support the implementation of agricultural programs including buy local initiatives, developed through the Regional Municipality of Durham, Northumberland County and agricultural organizations.

-- Implement the GRCA Clean Water Healthy Land Stewardship and Financial Assistance Program in order to enhance the uptake of waste reduction as well as water and energy conservation measures. - Work with local partners, municipalities, and health units and departments to increase environmental and social characteristics of public spaces.
+- Implement the GRCA Clean Water Healthy Land Stewardship and Financial Assistance Program in order to enhance the uptake of waste reduction as well as water and energy conservation measures. - Work with local partners, municipalities, and the health unit/department to increase environmental and social characteristics of public spaces.

-Rationale and Integration: Implementation of the Clean Water - Healthy Land Stewardship and Financial Assistance Program along, with partnership programs, will aid in the protection of the entire watershed.
+Rationale and Integration: Implementation of the Clean Water - Healthy Land Stewardship and Financial Assistance Program, along with partnership programs, will aid in the protection of the entire watershed.

-- Increase awareness of sustainable living and local businesses through partner programs and events (e.g. the Living Green Fair). - Increase education to children and adults regarding local food production.
-Children's education can include programs such as 4-H or school-based programs, while adult education can be in the form of consumer education.
+- Increase awareness of sustainable living and local businesses through partner programs and events. - Increase education to children and adults regarding local food production.
+Children's education can utilize programs such as 4-H or school based programs, while adult education can be in the form of increased consumer education (e.g., grocery store signage).